coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

         aws s3 cp trigger.csv s3://<COLLECT BUCKET>/SyntheticGeneralData/CombinedData/
         ```

-1. Use the Step Functions State Machine console to monitor the progress of the workflow.
+1. Use the [Step Functions console](https://console.aws.amazon.com/states/home) to monitor the progress of the workflow.

-1. When the workflow completes, refresh the tree view pane using the circular arrows icon, and notice that you now have 2 views in the `dev` database, `public` schema.
+1. When the workflow completes, access the [Amazon Redshift query editor](https://console.aws.amazon.com/sqlworkbench/home#/client).

+1. Refresh the tree view pane using the circular arrows icon, and notice that you now have 2 views in the `dev` database, `public` schema.

-1. Run the following SQL to check the contents of the 2 new views:
+1. Run the following Amazon Redshift SQL to check the contents of the 2 new views:
     ```sql
     select * from general_insurance_redshift_spectrum limit 100;
     select * from general_insurance_redshift_materialized limit 100;